- The Hunting of the Snark

 - Erroneously attributed to Carroll:

 - «Imagination is the only weapon in the war against reality.» or «Imagination is the one weapon in the war against reality.» I don’t think that Dodgson/Carroll would have used the term “war”in that manner.
-There are (at least) five attributions in the internet (admittedly, one of them I faked myself), for which, however, I did not find primary sources (discussion):
+There are attributions to various authors in the internet (admittedly, one of them I faked myself), for which, however, I did not find primary sources (discussion).
+Neither Lewis Carroll nor Jules de Gaultier nor Kellyanne Conway said it.
+From the Quote Investigator I learned that the credit for the quote goes to Benjamin de Casseres.

 - «How long is forever? …» (not in any Alice book)